-Independent Care Health Plan 1555 North RiverCenter Drive Suite 206 Milwaukee, Wisconsin 53212
+Independent Care Health Plan (iCare) 1555 North RiverCenter Drive, Suite 206 Milwaukee, Wisconsin 53212

 You may also call our plan to request payment.
-For details, go to Chapter 2, Section 1 and look for the section called, "Where to send a request asking us to pay for medical care or a drug you have received."
+For details, go to Chapter 2, Section 1 and look for the section called "Where to send a request asking us to pay our share of the cost for medical care or a drug you have received."